Mount Hope, Ohio

 Unincorporated community in Ohio, U.S.

 Mount Hope is an unincorporated community and census-designated place in eastern Salt Creek Township, Holmes County, Ohio, United States.
 At the 2020 census, Mount Hope had a population of 197.

 Until April 13, 2024, a post office with the ZIP code 44660 was operational; however, due to the building lease expiring, local postal operations were temporarily relocated to the post office in the nearby village of Mount Eaton in Wayne County.
+In December 2025, a new location for the Mount Hope post office was selected.

 Mount Hope lies along State Route 241.